jeffieee/My-data-analysis-projects/ecommerce_analysis/README.md

-# E-commerce Dataset Analysis - Exploratory Data Analysis (EDA)
+# E-Commerce Insights: An Exploratory Data Analysis on Purchasing Trends

 ## Project Overview
 This notebook performs an exploratory data analysis (EDA) on an e-commerce dataset.
 The main goal is to uncover insights into customer behavior, product sales, and key performance metrics, using various visualizations and statistical techniques.